ISISComputingGroup/ibex_developers_manual/Webserver.md

-NDAEXTWEB is a central Windows 2019 server that runs a number of the web services associated with IBEX and SECI.
+NDAEXTWEB is a central Windows 2019 server that runs a number of the web services associated with IBEX.
 The login credentials for this are in sharepoint.
 The server holds:

 * The [IBEX web dashboard](Web-Dashboard)
 * The [Automation application](Automation-Application)